Lime Rock Park: History

 In 1959, Lime Rock was the site of a notable upset, when Rodger Ward won a Formula Libre race driving an Offenhauser-engined midget car, usually used on oval tracks.
 Ward used an advantageous power-to-weight ratio and his dirt-track cornering abilities to defeat several highly regarded sports cars and drivers for the victory.
 The year, the track also hosted the Little Le Mans race, won by Charles Callanan and Roger Penske in a Fiat Abarth.
 In 2008, the track was re-paved and two new corner complexes were added.

 The track has a loyal following, though it did face some resistance from the local community shortly after it opened.
 In 1959, the Lime Rock Protective Association, with support from the nearby Trinity Episcopal Church, took the park to Litchfield Superior Court in an effort to ban Sunday racing.
 The court issued a permanent injunction against Sunday racing, and its decision was upheld by the Connecticut Supreme Court.
 While restrictive, the carefully crafted injunction was also enabling.
 It preserved the track's right to conduct unmuffled sports car racing on Fridays and Saturdays, plus testing on Tuesdays and other operating benefits.
 The injunction stands to this day.

 The track has featured many well-known racers including Paul Newman, who supported his own Newman-Haas team with Bob Sharp, Mario Andretti, Stirling Moss, Dan Gurney, Sam Posey, and Mark Donohue.
 Other racers have included Parnelli Jones, Joey Logano, Austin Dillon, Simon Pagenaud, Alexander Rossi, and Tom Cruise.
 Posey and Newman have sections of the circuit named for them.

 The Rolex Sports Car Series, American Le Mans Series and IMSA WeatherTech SportsCar Championship have used a configuration which included the chicane at turn five and West Bend.

 Track

-The track is a natural terrain road course, constructed over hilly terrain in the Berkshire Mountains, part of the greater Appalachian mountain range.
+The track is a natural terrain road course, constructed over hilly terrain in the Litchfield Hills, part of the greater Appalachian mountain range.
 The famous Appalachian Trail hiking route passes by the circuit on the ridge lines visible from the track a half mile to the east.
 The venue is somewhat unique in that it features no grandstands or bleacher seating, instead inviting fans to bring chairs and blankets and enjoy the racing from its grassy hillside areas under the shade of trees.
-While the venue is relatively compact, the relatively short track is renowned for its spectator experience, offering fans an up close view and close quarters racing.
+While the venue is relatively compact, the short track is renowned for its spectator experience, offering fans an up close view and close quarters racing.